ivoklimsa/DockerVSB/lab-4/README.md

 So far all of the previous exercises have been based around running a single container on a single host.

 This section will cover how to use multiple hosts to provide fault tolerance as well as increased performance.
-As part of that discussion it will also provide an overview of Docker's multi-host networking capabilities.
+As part of that discussion, it will also provide an overview of Docker's multi-host networking capabilities.

 > * [Task 1: Build your own cluster](#Task1)